revupnr/EVA8/Assignment4/README.md

 Best Test Accuracy: 98.94

 Analysis:
-Model is over-fitting
+Model is over-fitting.

-Get the basic skeleton right.
-We will try and avoid changing this skeleton as much as possible.
-No fancy stuff
-Results:
-Parameters: 194k
-Best Train Accuracy: 99.35
-Best Test Accuracy: 99.02
-Analysis:
-The model is still large, but working.
+The model is large compared to given constraint ( 10k parameters)
-We see some over-fitting